synthein/synthein/README.md

  2. Click on one of the direction indicators to choose the side to attach to your ship.
  3. Click on the block on your ship or an ally's ship that you want to attach this block to.
  4. Click on the indicator for the side that you want to attach the block to.

 ### Debug Mode

-Press F12 to enter or leave debug mode.
-You can tell if you are in debug mode by looking at the top left corner of the screen: in debug mode, the screen shows some information in the top left corner.

-* The first row of debug information is the x and y coordinates of your ship.
-* Row 2 is the x and y coordinates of the mouse cursor.
-* Row 3 tells you how many structures (ships, blocks, etc.) there are in the world.
-* Row 4 tells you how many parts are in your ship.
-* Row 5 says whether or not you are in the middle of putting a block onto a ship.
+Press F12 to toggle debug mode.

-During debug node, you can also spawn in a few different kinds of ship parts.
+During debug node, you can see more information about your ship and the game world.
+You can also spawn in a few different kinds of ships and ship parts.

-* U: Spawn a block.
-* I: Spawn an engine.
-* O: Spawn a gun.
-* 1: Spawn an allied AI.
-* 2: Spawn an enemy AI.
+Press "I" to open a menu that lets you choose something to spawn.

 ## License

+Synthein is copyright (c) Jordan Christiansen and Drake Halver.

 The code and assets of Synthein are distributed under the terms of the GPL v3, included in the LICENSE file.

+Synthein uses several third-party modules.
+The copyright information for these modules is included with the modules themselves, which can be found in the `src/vendor` directory.